Nick088Official/Winlator-WCP-Toolkit/README.md

 ## How to Use the `Compile-FEXCore.yml` Workflow (Advanced)

-This part is only for documenting (not related to the repository code), and is an advanced method which allows you to build your own FEX DLLs and WCP using GitHub's servers.
-It requires setting up your own fork.
+This section documents an advanced method for building your own FEX DLLs and WCP files using GitHub's servers.
+It requires setting up your own fork of the FEX-Emu repository.

 ### Step 1: Prepare Your Repository (Choose One Option)

 #### Option A: Fork the Pre-Patched Repository (Recommended)
-This is the simplest way, as all necessary changes are already included.
+This is the simplest method, as all necessary changes are already included.
 1. Go to **[https://github.com/TGP-17/FEX](https://github.com/TGP-17/FEX)**.
 2. Click the **"Fork"** button in the top-right corner to create your own copy.
+3. In your forked repository's settings, set the **"ci-test"** branch as your default branch.
+You will work from this branch.
-3. This fork already contains the corrected build scripts and the `.yml` workflow file.
+4. This fork already contains the corrected build scripts and the `.yml` workflow file.
+Proceed to **Step 2**.
-4. Once forked, you can proceed directly to **"Step 2: Running the Workflow"** below.

 #### Option B: Fork the Official Repository and Apply Patches Manually
 Use this method if you want to build directly from the official FEX-Emu source code.
 1. Go to **[https://github.com/FEX-Emu/FEX](https://github.com/FEX-Emu/FEX)** and **fork** it.
+2. In your forked repository, create a new branch named **"ci-test"** from the `master` branch.
+Set "ci-test" as your default branch in the repository settings.
-2. In your forked repository, you must **add the [`Compile-FEXCore.yml` file](https://raw.githubusercontent.com/TGP-17/FEX/refs/heads/ci-test/.github/workflows/Compile-FEXCore.yml)** to the `.github/workflows/` directory.
-Create these folders if they do not exist.
+3. You must **add the [`Compile-FEXCore.yml` file](https://raw.githubusercontent.com/TGP-17/FEX/refs/heads/ci-test/.github/workflows/Compile-FEXCore.yml)** to the `.github/workflows/` directory in your new "ci-test" branch.
-3. Next, you must apply a small but critical code change.
-In your repository, navigate to and edit the following two files:
+4. Next, apply a small but critical code change.
+In your repository, edit the following two files:
     -   `Data/nix/cmake_configure_woa32.sh`
     -   `Data/nix/cmake_configure_woa64.sh`
-4. In each file, find the line that starts with `cmake $FEX_CMAKE_TOOLCHAIN...` and add the flag `-DTUNE_CPU=none` to the end of that line.
+5. In each file, find the line that starts with `cmake $FEX_CMAKE_TOOLCHAIN...` and add the flag `-DTUNE_CPU=none` to the end of that line.
-5.  **Commit** these changes to your repository.
+6.  **Commit** these changes to your "ci-test" branch.
+Proceed to **Step 2**.
-6. Proceed to **"Step 2: Running the Workflow"**.

 ### Step 2: Running the Workflow (After Setup)
-1. Go to the **"Actions"** tab of **your forked repository**.
+1. Go to the **"Actions"** tab of your forked repository.
 2. Select **"Compile FEXCore"** from the list of workflows on the left.
 3. Click the **"Run workflow"** button on the right.
 4. Wait for the job to complete.
 Once finished, find the **"Artifacts"** section on the summary page and download the `FEXCore DLLs` zip file.
 This artifact contains the compiled `.dll` files and the final `.wcp` package.

 ### Step 3: Building a Specific Version (Optional, Expert)
-To compile a specific release tag or commit hash instead of the latest code, you need to modify the `Compile-FEXCore.yml` file in your fork.
+Because forks do not include the original repository's release tags, you must use the **commit hash** to build a specific version.

-1.  **Edit the Workflow File:** Open `.github/workflows/Compile-FEXCore.yml` in your repository.
+1.  **Edit the Workflow File:** Open `.github/workflows/Compile-FEXCore.yml` in your fork's "ci-test" branch.
 2.  **Add an Input to the Trigger:** Modify the `on:` block at the top of the file to include an `inputs` section for `workflow_dispatch`.

     **Change this:**